THE HISTORY OF SURREY COUNTY CRICKET CLUB

 The history of Surrey County Cricket Club and The Oval cricket ground is in itself a history of the game in this country.

-Formed in 1845 at the Horns Tavern in Kennington, Surrey CCC have won the County Championship nineteen times – including a record seven consecutive titles from 1952 to 1958 – and the Title in 2018.
+Formed in 1845 at the Horns Tavern in Kennington, Surrey CCC have won the County Championship twenty times – including a record seven consecutive titles from 1952 to 1958 – and the Title in 2018.
 Surrey CCC have also won eight trophies in limited overs cricket – including the inaugural Twenty20 Cup in 2003.